liferay/liferay-docs/discover/portal/articles/110-collaboration/04-collaborating/07-knowledge-base/06-other-kb-widgets.markdown

 # Other Knowledge Base Widgets [](id=other-knowledge-base-widgets)

-There are other Knowledge Base widgets you can add to site pages besides [Knowledge Base Display](/discover/portal/-/knowledge_base/7-1/knowledge-base-display):
+There are other Knowledge Base widgets you can add to Site pages besides [Knowledge Base Display](/discover/portal/-/knowledge_base/7-1/knowledge-base-display):

 -   **Knowledge Base Article:** Display a single article's content.